Magali Aubac Camelio

 Career History

 • Ph.D. candidate in Political Science under the supervision of Laurent Visier.
-Enrolled in the first year of the continuing education program.
+Enrolled in the first year as part of a continuing education program.
 Thesis topic: The use of smartphones by independent nurses and its impact on nursing practices and the nurse-patient relationship.

-• Senior Nursing Instructor and, in particular, coordinator of the Psychology, Sociology, and Anthropology Department at the IFSI of the Montpellier University Hospital (since June 2012).
+• Senior Nursing Instructor and, in particular, coordinator of the Psychology, Sociology, and Anthropology teaching unit at the IFSI of the Montpellier University Hospital (since June 2012).

-• Head of Nursing for four outpatient psychiatric units, Montpellier University Hospital (2009–2012).
+• Healthcare Manager for four outpatient psychiatric units, Montpellier University Hospital (2009–2012).

-• Nurse serving as Acting Head of Nursing, night shift, Saint Eloi and Gui de Chauliac Hospitals, Montpellier University Hospital (2007–2008).
+• Nurse serving as acting healthcare manager, night shift, Saint Eloi and Gui de Chauliac Hospitals, Montpellier University Hospital (2007–2008).

 • Nurse, Medical-Surgical and Liver Transplantation Department, Montpellier University Hospital (2005–2008).